Community

 Southcoast Health Has Long Recommended Mammograms at Age 40

 Mammograms starting at age 40 are a routine part of breast care at Southcoast Health.
+This annual screening helps to detect breast cancer at its earliest, most treatable stage.

-In May of this year, the U.S. Preventive Task Force (USPTF) added its voice to the majority of national medical associations when it issued draft guidelines dropping the recommended age to start mammograms from 50 to 40.
+In May of this year, the U.S. Preventive Task Force (USPSTF) added its voice to the majority of national medical associations when it issued draft guidelines dropping the recommended age to start mammograms from 50 to 40.
 It joined the American Cancer Society, American Society of Breast Surgeons, American College of Obstetricians and Gynecologists, American College of Radiology, and Society of Breast Imaging, which all hold similar guidelines.

 “If you look at the data regarding age of diagnosis, it doesn’t suddenly jump at the age of 50,” Dr. Chung said.
 “It rises between the ages of 40 and 75.”